-Paragraph 3.13., amend to read:
+Former paragraph 3.13., renumber as paragraph 3.14. and amend to read:

-"3.13.
-"Corner of bumper" means the transversal position of the vehicle's point of contact with a vertical plane which makes an angle of 60° with the vertical longitudinal plane of the car and is tangential to the outer surface of the bumper (see Figure 5).corner gauge as defined in Figure 5B.
+"3.14.
+"Corner of bumper" means the transversal position of the vehicle's point of contact with a vertical plane which makes an angle of 60° with the vertical longitudinal plane of the vehicle and is tangential to the outer surface of the bumper (see Figure 5).corner gauge as defined in Figure 5B.

-For determination of the corner of bumper, the front surface of the corner gauge is moved parallel to a vertical plane with an angle of $60^{\circ}$ to the vertical longitudinal centre plane of the vehicle (see Figures 5A and 5C) at any height of the centre point of the corner gauge in the following area:
+For determination of the corner of bumper, the front surface of the corner gauge is moved parallel to a vertical plane with an angle of $60^{\circ}$ to the vertical longitudinal centre plane of the vehicle (see Figures 5A and 5C) at any height of the centre point of the corner gauge between: